DialogFlow Webhook in GO

 Now as we can unmarshall the requests into dialogflow.WebhookRequest, we are able to get all the data of interest like Intent name and the Parameters.
 Basically the webhook can be enabled on any “Intent” and the traffic will be sent to the same URL.
 Here I’m using two Intents: “itemstock” and “listitems”.

-The parameters are the Entities, which is kindly a named group for a list of items.
-Based on the official definition: “Entities are powerful tools used for extracting parameter values from natural language inputs.
+“Entities are powerful tools used for extracting parameter values from natural language inputs.
 Any important data you want to get from a user’s request, will have a corresponding entity.”

 Performing req.GetQueryResult().GetParameters().GetFields() request you’ll get a map[string]*Value.
 “Value” represents a dynamically typed value which can be either null, a number, a string, a boolean, a recursive struct value, or a list of values.
 A producer of value is expected to set one of that variants, absence of any variant indicates an error.
 As you can see below we call GetStringValue() whish is a simple method: